 Rules & Regulations

 - This competition is open to all students currently studying in Singapore’s primary and secondary schools, junior colleges and institute of technical education and tertiary institutions (undergraduates only).
+Tertiary level competition is also opened to students from tertiary institutions in Southeast Asia.

 - The submitted entries should neither have won awards in any other competition nor been submitted concurrently to other similar competitions.